pmitev/UPPMAX-Singularity-workshop/docs/remote_builder.md

 # Building containers remotely

 Building Singularity containers require `sudo` with `root` access which usually is not the case on community or public computer resources.
 Instances running on the cloud are an exception of this general rule.

+In this course we will limit to exercises with local builds and try building remote when we gather some experience.

+For now, here are the two most common remote building services (GitHub is experimenting with it as well).

 ## Singularity Container Services
 Default installation of Singularity is configured to connect to the public [cloud.sylabs.io](https://cloud.sylabs.io/) services which allows you to send a definition file to be build on the Sylab cloud.